 The Midnight Sun Film Festival comes to a close this Sunday with eagerly awaited re-screenings.
 During the five festival days there were altogether 28 000 festival goers and 30 sold out screenings.
 The most popular screenings included the silent film concert The Patsy and the Hitchcock rarity The Ring (1927), which was a culmination of the sound artists’ Master Class.
 The karaoke screenings and Guy Maddin’s The Green Fog also sold out the Big Tent, for example.

-This year’s main guests were the legendary French actress Bulle Ogier, director Barbet Schroeder, whose films delve into the darker side of humanity, and the acclaimed Chadian director Mahamat-Saleh Haroun, whose potent refugee film A Season in France was this year’s opening film, shaking the sold out Lapinsuu audience to the core.
+This year’s main guests were the legendary French actress Bulle Ogier, director Barbet Schroeder, whose films delve into the darker side of humanity, German director Dominik Graf captivated the audience with his extensive retrospective and the acclaimed Chadian director Mahamat-Saleh Haroun, whose potent refugee film A Season in France was this year’s opening film, shaking the sold out Lapinsuu audience to the core.
 French director Oliver Assayas returned to Sodankylä to host a Master Class on Ingmar Bergman, while the younger generation of film directors was represented by Switzerland’s Anja Kofmel and Katherine Wyss as well as the German director Thomas Stuber.

 This year The Midnight Sun Film Festival hosted more Finnish filmmaker guests than ever before.
 Kristiina Halkola and Eero Melasniemi presented the essential sixties films Girl of Finland and Hot Cat?, with Halkola also acting as pre-singer with Olavi Uusivirta at Thursday’s supremely popular karaoke screening of Revolution.
 Tommi Korpela and Heikki Kujanpää introduced the most popular Finnish films at this year’s festival – The Eternal Road and Laugh or Die.
 Kari Väänänen charmed the audience as Santa Claus in the New Zealand children’s film Kiwi Christmas, while Finland’s number one author Kjell Westö presented his favourite films in the festival’s carte blanche Master Class.